ruggeri/tech-notes/distributed-systems/distributed-algorithms-part-1-synchronous-network-algorithms.md

     * We couldn't have *more* than `f+1` rounds, because then, for a string of truth tellers, the liars would be in the majority and could make us think the last truth teller was lying.

+**TurpinCoan**

+* An optimization for when we're deciding a non-binary value.
+It will add a couple of rounds, and then run the standard Byzantine algorithm, but with a binary decision.
+    * Can reduce the message requirements if the size of the value agreed is large.
+* Round 1: Broadcast your vote.
+If you receive more than `>=n-f` votes for a value, choose that as your candidate, else choose null as your candidate.
+* Round 2: Broadcast your candidate.
+If a candidate receive more than `>=n-f`, set `vote=1`, else set `vote=0`.
+Also, we set candidate to the candidate with the most votes (maybe just a plurality).
+* Basically, we're going to now run Byzantine consensus to see if we might have a unanimous decision.
+If we do, then we'll use the majority winner, else we'll use a default value.
+* Therefore, we have two rounds at the start:
+    * In round 1, we broadcast our vote.
+Collecting these votes, we set as our candidate a value with `>=n-f` votes, else null.
+        * Lemma: There can be at most one such value `v` selected (not including null).
+        * If a process gets `n-f` votes for `v`, at most `f` of these can be lies.
+So there are at least `n-2f` honest votes for `v`.
+        * Since `n>3f`, that means that at least `f+1` honest votes for `v` will arrive at any other process, and that is enough to stop any other `v'` from being selected as a candidate.
+    * To make sure everyone learns this value (some don't have a candidate), we do a second round of voting, using the candidates.
+We select the value with the plurality of the votes as our candidate.
+        * Could we stop here?
+No. Because if there is not consensus at the start, some of the honest nodes may want to vote null, while some of the honest nodes want to vote `v`.
+        * If it were 50/50, then the traitors could make some people think that `v` is the best, while others think `null` is the majority winner.
+        * Of it's not 50/50, then the traitors can't block `null` or `v`.
+    * So we do one more thing.
+If we get `>=n-f` votes in the second round for a candidate, we decide that we'll vote for `v`.
+Else we'll vote for `v_0`, the default value.